Government condemned for ‘shameful’ eviction of Afghan refugees from hotels

 Amir Hussein Ibrahimi, 24, who is living in a hotel in Southend-on-Sea after coming to the UK under a government scheme to help those who furthered British values in Afghanistan, told The Independent he was unable to sleep through worry and had been turned down by 10 landlords.

-Mr Hussein, who works part-time as a marketing production assistant at the Good Chance Theatre in London, is facing eviction on the 8 August.
-He has struggled to find somewhere due to soaring rents, the need for two or three months rent for a deposit and because he doesn’t had a credit score.
+Mr Hussein, who works part-time as a marketing production assistant at the Good Chance Theatre in London, is facing eviction on 8 August.
+He has struggled to find somewhere due to soaring rents, the need for two or three months’ rent for a deposit and because he doesn’t had a credit score.

 “It’s too much for most of the Afghan families in this hotel.
 We don’t have enough money for rent and deposit and everything else.
 The government support is not enough to cover all the expenses,” he said.

-Asked if he was worried he could be facing homelessness next week, the trained photojournalist and videographer said: “This is one of the questions that I have in my mind, yes.”
+Asked if he was worried he could be facing homelessness next week, the trained photojournalist and videographer said: “This is one of the questions that I have in my mind, yes.

 “I don’t know where I am going or what I want to do.
 There are lots of things happening in my mind, I am so nervous.
 During this last week, I didn’t sleep well.
 Everything is not clear and the Home Office and the council are not being clear with us about what is the next step.”